freenas/freenas-docs/userguide/tasks.rst

 .. figure:: images/tasks-replication-add-wizard-snapshots.png

-   Replication Creation: Choose Snapshots
+   Replication Wizard: Snapshots

-If this system is sending snapshots to the remote system, select *PUSH* as the :guilabel:`Direction`.
-When this system is copying snapshots from the remote system, choose *PULL*.
+If this system is sending snapshots to the destination system, select *PUSH* as the :guilabel:`Direction`.
+When this system is copying snapshots from the destination system, choose *PULL*.

 A :ref:`Periodic Snapshot Task <Periodic Snapshot Tasks>` is required for the replication to function properly.
-Choose a previously saved snapshot schedule or select *Create New* and follow the instructions in :ref:`Periodic Snapshot Tasks <zfs_periodic_snapshot_opts_tab>` to create a new periodic snapshot task.
+Choose a previously saved snapshot schedule or select *Create New* and follow the instructions in :ref:`Periodic Snapshot Tasks <zfs_periodic_snapshot_opts_tab>` to create a new periodic snapshot schedule.

 Choosing :guilabel:`Periodic Snapshot Tasks` also suggests which :guilabel:`Source Datasets` to replicate.
 To make a different selection, click |ui-browse| to view and select individual datasets.

-Next, enter a :guilabel:`Target Dataset` on the remote system.
+Next, enter a :guilabel:`Target Dataset` on the destination system.
 This dataset stores all snapshots sent as part of the replication.
-Enter the pool and dataset name on the remote system.
-For example, to send all local system snapshots to the :file:`backups` dataset on the remote system, enter :literal:`pool1/backups`.
+Enter the pool and dataset name on the destination system.
+For example, to send all source system snapshots to the :file:`backups` dataset on the destination system, enter :literal:`pool1/backups`.

 To include child dataset snapshots in the replication, set :guilabel:`Recursive`.
-If some child datasets need to be excluded from the recursive addition, enter their names in :guilabel:`Exclude Child Datasets`.
+If some child datasets need to be excluded from the recursive addition, enter the names in :guilabel:`Exclude Child Datasets`.
 Use the same formatting as :guilabel:`Target Dataset`.

-For example, source dataset :file:`pool1/snapsource` has two child datasets, :file:`snapsource-a` and :file:`snapsource-b`.
-To replicate :file:`snapsource-a` but not :file:`snapsource-b`, set :guilabel:`Recursive` and enter :literal:`pool1/snapsource/snapsource-b`
+For example, :guilabel:`Source Dataset` :file:`storage/source1` has two child datasets: :file:`storage/source1/data1` and :file:`storage/source1/data2`.
+To include :file:`/data1` and
-in :guilabel:`Exclude Child Datasets`.
+:file:`/data2` snapshots in the replication, set :guilabel:`Recursive`.

-To have this replication run immediately after the chosen periodic snapshot tasks is complete, set :guilabel:`Run Automatically`.
+To keep :file:`/data1` in the replication while excluding :file:`/data2`, enter :literal:`storage/source1/data2` in :guilabel:`Exclude Child Datasets`.

-The :guilabel:`Snapshot Retention Policy` is used to define when snapshots are deleted from the remote system. *Same as Source* duplicates the snapshot lifetime setting from the source system.
+To have this replication run immediately after the chosen periodic snapshot schedule is complete, set :guilabel:`Run Automatically`.

-*Custom* allows defining a snapshot lifetime for the remote system.
+The :guilabel:`Snapshot Retention Policy` is used to define when snapshots are deleted from the destination system. *Same as Source* duplicates the snapshot lifetime setting from the source system.
-*None* never deletes snapshots from the remote system.
+*Custom* allows defining a snapshot lifetime for the destination system.

-Click :guilabel:`NEXT` when finished configuring the replication datasets.
+*None* never deletes snapshots from the destination system.

-The final screen shows all the settings for the new replication.
-Click :guilabel:`SUBMIT` to save and enable the new replication or :guilabel:`BACK` to return to the replication configuration screens.
+Click :guilabel:`NEXT` to see the replication configuration summary.
+Click :guilabel:`SUBMIT` to save and enable the new replication or :guilabel:`BACK` to make further configuration changes.
 Click :guilabel:`CANCEL` to clear all configuration options and return to :menuselection:`System --> Replication Tasks`.